sunfounder/ezblock3/docs/source/quick_guide_3.0/install_ezblock_os.rst

 #.
 Press **Ctrl+Shift+X** or click the **setting** button to open the **Advanced options** page to set hostname and enable SSH.
 You can choose to always use this image customization options.

     .. note::
-        The hostname is set so that when you use the Ezblock Studio in a browser, you can use the hostname to connect to your product, see :ref:`use_on_web_3.1` for more details.
+        The hostname is set so that when you use the Ezblock Studio in a browser, you can use the hostname to connect to your product, see :ref:`use_on_web_latest` for more details.
 You can also leave it unset.

     .. image:: ../img/configure.png
         :align: center